 What will be studied?

-The other two units are both applied Mathematics modules.
-One of them is a second Decision Mathematics module, which extends the work begun in the AS Mathematics course.
-The other is Statistics 1.
-Students will be familiar with some of the topics in this module from the work covered in GCSE mathematics.
-In studying statistics we learn how to analyse and summarise numerical data in order to arrive at conclusions about it.
-You will extend the range of probability problems that you looked at in GCSE using the new mathematical techniques learnt in the core mathematics units.
+Statistics 1 is an applied mathematics module and some of it will be familiar from the work covered in GCSE mathematics.
+When you study statistics you will learn how to analyse and summarise numerical data in order to arrive at conclusions about it.
+You will extend the range of probability problems that you looked at in GCSE using the new mathematical techniques learnt in the pure mathematics units.
 Many of the ideas in this part of the course have applications in a wide range of other fields, from assessing what your car insurance is going to cost to how likely it is that the Earth will be hit by a comet in the next few years.
 Many of the techniques are used in sciences and social sciences.
 Even if you are not going on to study or work in these fields, in today’s society we are bombarded with information (or data) and the statistics units will give you useful tools for looking at this information critically and efficiently.

 Sixth Form Menu

 |Maths (AS & A2)|